dlh0038/EF-Core-With-Razor-Pages/ReadMe.md

 # Tutorial 3 of 8
-    replaced code in Index.cshtml and Index.cshtml.cs to enable sorting by lastname and enrollment date updated code in Index.cshtml and Index.cshtml.cs to search by last and first name
+    replaced code in Index.cshtml and Index.cshtml.cs to enable sorting by lastname and enrollment date updated code in Index.cshtml and Index.cshtml.cs to search by last and first name created pagination to show 3 students at a time created grouping on About page to list number of students registered by date

+# Tutorial 4 of 8
+    removed context.Database.EnsureCreated(); from Program.cs
+    created initial DB migration